 Table of content:

-The term back beat jackpot is used when a poker room offers to pay an even amount of money to a relatively strong hand that ends up losing to an even better one.
-To put it simply, the online and live poker rooms often decide to pay out an even amount of money when a very good hand for instance quad eights ends up losing to an even better hand.
+The term bad beat jackpot (BBJ Poker) is used when a poker room offers to pay an even amount of money to a relatively strong hand that loses to an even better one.
+Put, online and live poker rooms often decide to pay out an even amount of money when a very good hand, for instance, quad eights, loses to an even better hand.

-It is imperative to remember here that the BBJ poker is generally divided amongst all the players who participated in the hand that was played.
-Vital to this, the losing player in the hand usually receives 50% of the BBJ poker amount while the winning player mostly receives only 25%.
-The remaining players who participated in the hand thereafter split the remaining 25% amount of the bad beat jackpot equally.
+It is imperative to remember that BBJ poker is generally divided amongst all the players who participated in the hand played.
+Vital to this, the losing player in hand usually receives 50% of the BBJ poker amount, while the winning player mostly receives only 25%.
+After that, the remaining players who participated in the hand split the remaining 25% of the bad beat jackpot equally.

-Though the criteria for awarding the BBJ poker differs from one casino room to another, most casino rooms in general expect their players to lose with a minimum of quad eights in order to hit the BBJ poker.
+Though the criteria for awarding the BBJ poker differs from one casino room to another, most casino rooms generally expect their players to lose with a minimum of quad eights to hit the BBJ poker.

-We assume by now you must have got a fair idea of what a bad beat jackpot means in poker.
-Well, moving forward let us explore the concept of BBJ poker further with the help of a short working example.
+By now, we assume you must have a fair idea of what a bad beat jackpot means in poker.
+Well, moving forward, let us explore the concept of BBJ poker further with the help of a short working example.

-Let’s assume you are playing a game of standard Texas Hold'em wherein you have been dealt Aces of diamonds and Aces of hearts, your opponent on the other hand say Mike holds King of spades and King of diamonds.
-The flop round comes and 3 cards namely – Ace of spades, Ace of clubs and King of clubs are dealt face up.
-Furthermore, the turn card shows a King of hearts and finally the river card turns out to be a Queen of hearts.
+Let’s assume you are playing a standard Texas Hold'em game wherein you have been dealt Aces of diamonds and Aces of hearts; your opponent says Mike holds King of spades and King of diamonds.
+The flop round comes, and 3 cards, namely – Ace of spades, Ace of clubs, and King of clubs, are dealt face up.
+Furthermore, the turn card shows a King of hearts; finally, the river card is a Queen of hearts.

-In the above example, Mike would lose the current hand despite holding a four of a kind, Kings since you hold a superior hand i.e., four of a kind, Aces.
-It is crucial to understand here that such strong hands on opposing sides are generally considered adequate enough to trigger a BBJ poker.
-Here, Mike, the losing player, will be awarded the 50% of the bad beat jackpot amount while you, the winning player, will win 25% of the BBJ poker amount.
-Note that different poker rooms in general offer different levels of BBJ poker payouts.
-Thus, as a rule of thumb, always check the rules of the casino regarding the BBJ poker before enrolling yourself in any poker game.
+In the above example, Mike would lose the current hand despite holding a four-of-a-kind, Kings, since you hold a superior hand, i.e., four-of-a-kind, Aces.
+It is crucial to understand that such strong hands-on opposing sides are generally considered adequate to trigger a BBJ poker.
+Here, the losing player, Mike, will be awarded 50% of the bad beat jackpot amount, while you, the winning player, will win 25% of the BBJ poker amount.
+Note that different poker rooms generally offer different levels of BBJ poker payouts.
+Thus, as a rule of thumb, always check the rules of the casino regarding BBJ poker before enrolling in any poker game.

 Poker is generally regarded as a game of skill and mathematical calculations.
-But sometimes it so happens that situations that are beyond a player’s skill and control arise in a game of poker.
-Facing a bad beat to say the least is one such heart-breaking event in the poker world.
-But, on GetMega Poker app, you can actually redeem your bad beat losses by winning a bad beat jackpot in an event you suffer a bad beat in spite of your skill and good hand.
+But sometimes, it so happens that situations beyond a player’s skill and control arise in a poker game.
+Facing a bad beat, to say the least, is one such heart-breaking event in the poker world.
+But, on the GetMega Poker app, you can redeem your bad beat losses by winning a bad beat jackpot if you suffer a bad beat despite your skill and a good hand.
 So, what are you waiting for?
 Just register on the app now and start playing poker today.